 Maine Medicaid Definition

 Medicaid in Maine is called MaineCare.
 Medicaid is a wide-ranging, jointly funded federal and state health care program for low-income individuals of any age.
-However, this page is focused on Medicaid eligibility for elderly Maine residents who are a minimum of 65 years old who require long-term care, whether that is at home, in a nursing home or in assisted living facility.
+However, this page is focused on Medicaid eligibility for elderly Maine residents who are a minimum of 65 years old who require long-term care, whether that is at home, in a nursing home or in an assisted living residence.

 Income & Asset Limits for Eligibility